apache/beam-site/contribute/contribution-guide.md

 To avoid potential frustration during the code review cycle, we encourage you to clearly scope and design non-trivial contributions with the Beam community before you start coding.

-### Initiate a Proposal

-Large contributions should be tracked using the `proposal` type in JIRA.
-This allows the Beam community to quickly identify, track, and engage on fundamental changes to the Beam project.

-Proposals should be created for:

-1. Changes to the Beam programming model, such as new primitive transformations or semantic changes to existing transformations.
-1. Significant changes to how Beam concepts are represented in a given SDK.
-1. Changes that may require coordinated effort across multiple components, such as shared API surfaces or testing infrastructure.

-### Propose a Design
+Generally, the JIRA issue is the best place to gather relevant design docs, comments, or references.
+It’s great to explicitly include relevant stakeholders early in the conversation.
+For designs that may be generally interesting, we also encourage conversations on the developer’s mailing list.

 We suggest using [Google Docs](https://docs.google.com/) for sharing designs that may benefit from diagrams or comments.
 Please remember to make the document world-commentable and add a link to it from the relevant JIRA issue.
 You may want to start from this [template](https://docs.google.com/document/d/1qYQPGtabN5-E4MjHsecqqC7PXvJtXvZukPfLXQ8rHJs/edit?usp=sharing).

-All major community discussions and decisions should happen on the dev@ list.
-Once your design document is ready for a broader discussion, begin the conversation:

-1. Use the `Propose Design` button to move the issue into the `Under Discussion` state.
-1. Email dev@ with `[PROPOSAL] Discuss idea...`, including a link to the JIRA issue.
-1. Update the JIRA issue with a link back to the new [mail thread](https://lists.apache.org/list.html?dev@beam.apache.org).
-1. If there are significant changes or discussions that occur within the design document or JIRA issue, make sure to update the thread on dev@ with an update.

-### Conclude the Proposal

-If agreement is reached and comments have quiesced:

-1. Use the `Approved By Community` button to move the issue the `In Implementation` state.
-1. Make sure the dev@ thread is clear about the result.
-1. Update details in the design document and JIRA issue as needed.
-1. Depending on the contents of the proposal, file related sub-tasks in relevant JIRA components to allow for fine grained tracking during implementation.

-If agreement cannot be reached or enthusiasm wanes:

-1. Use the `Abandon` or `Pause` button as appropriate.
-1. Update the dev@ thread to notify the community this proposal is not currently proceeding.

 ## Code
 To contribute code to Apache Beam, you’ll have to do a few administrative steps once, and then follow a few guidelines for each contribution.